GiladShalom97/Java-Script-practice/README.md

 # JS-HW5
-Press to change the color of the box
+*Clicking on a cell with -1 the color will change to green and the value will change to 1.
-1 means green
+*Clicking on a cell with 1 the color will change to red and the value will change to -1.
--1 means red
+*In cell number 4 there is indicator that change his color depends on the row of cells, 3 green cells means green indicator else means red indicator.